ylazakovich/ylazakovich/README.md

 <h3 align="center">Hi 👋, I'm Yaraslau</h1>
 <h4 align="center">A passionate Software development engineer in Test</h3>

-I'm Software development engineer in Test.
-My primary focus is Java.
-Have a good expertiese in Web and Mobile development with testing

 <h4 align="center">
   Let's Connect and have a Chat!💬
 </h4>